ebertek/ebertek-compose/README.md

 - Docker and Docker Compose.
   - Synology's Container Manager contains an old version of Docker; the [synology-docker](https://github.com/markdumay/synology-docker) script can be used to update it.
+  - Some older Synology DSM/kernel versions may require the legacy [yggdrasil-final](../../tree/yggdrasil-final) branch.
 - Some folders require specific environment files.

 ## Usage